bamossza/angular5-login-gmail-facebook-with-angularfire2/README.md

-#Login by Google and Facebook with angularfire2 Build to angular 5
+## Login by Google and Facebook with angularfire2 Build to angular 5

 ![cpac](./src/assets/images/angularfire2-img.png)

-##Demo
 [CLick to Demo]()

 ## Getting Started